By COGwriter

 If the Joseph Tkach WCG had real reason to know that Mr. Armstrong was guilty of any of the 14 previous accusations, it is logical that it would have mentioned them or perhaps included them in his book Transformed by Truth.
 The truth is that the only accusations above that are directly mentioned to in the book (or official WCG sources) are those regarding prophecies.
 Yes, J. Tkach states that Herbert W. Armstrong was wrong doctrinally and prophetically, but perhaps the roughest comment alluded to be against Herbert W. Armstrong in Transformed by Truth was suggesting Herbert W. Armstrong taught "cultism": "As successor to WCG founder Herbert W. Armstrong, Tkach boldly led the Pasadena, California-based church from cultism into Christianity."
 I disagree.
 I believe he ran the most biblically-based church that existed on the earth--which, according to Jesus, would be a little flock (Luke 12:32).

-See also Is the Genuine Church of God a Cult?
+See also Is the True Church of God a Cult?

 Accusation No. 16: Herbert W. Armstrong was a knight in the Catholic Knights of Columbus, and hence was some type of secret Catholic.

-This was claimed online.
-It was based on misunderstanding a 'partial quote' that was in another source.
+As far as him being a knight in the Catholic Knights of Columbus, this was claimed online.
+It was based on misunderstanding of the above (an honorary doctorate) as well as a 'partial quote' that was in another source.
 Here is more complete information on this:

 Thailand's Prime Minister Prem Tinsulanonda personally congratulates Mr. Armstrong for the royal Thai decoration conferred on behalf of Thailand's King Bhumibol.
 Mr. Armstrong received the royal honor of "Commander of Our Most Noble Order of the Crown of Thailand" through an official proxy in a formal ceremony in Bangkok...